by Matt Slick

 The third Scripture I want to focus on is 1 John 2:19.
 It says, "They went out from us, but they were not really of us; for if they had been of us, they would have remained with us; but they went out, in order that it might be shown that they all are not of us."

 So, 2:18 is the immediate context of John telling us that many antichrists have arisen, and then in v.
 19 he says that they were not from us.
-Now, some people say this verse does not prove eternal security because the people who left were antichrists and they naturally would not have stayed.
-But, John is not telling us that if the antichrists had been of them they would have stayed with him.
+Now, some people say this verse does not prove eternal security because the people who left were antichrists; and they naturally would not have stayed.
+But, John is not telling us that if the antichrists had been of them, they would have stayed with him.
 That would make no sense.
-The reason the antichrists left was to show they were not of us; that is, of God.
+The reason the antichrists left was to show they were not of us, that is, of God.
 John declares that if these people had been "of us, they would have remained."
-Antichrists aren't going to remain, only the true believers will.
+Antichrists aren't going to remain; only the true believers will.

-To me, this declares clearly that those who really are of God will remain, and those who are not will leave.
+To me, this declares clearly that those who really are of God will remain; and those who are not will leave.
 It does not say that Christians become antichrists or that Christians lose their salvation.
-It differentiates between those who are true and false, and states that the false will leave and the true will stay.
+It differentiates between those who are true and false and states that the false will leave and the true will stay.

-Is not God powerful enough, or knowledgeable enough in his predestination to ensure that the ones whom he has chosen for salvation (2 Thess.
+Is not God powerful enough or knowledgeable enough in his predestination to ensure that the ones whom he has chosen for salvation (2 Thess.
 2:13) will have eternal life and thus never perish (John 10:27-28)?
 It would seem to me that God's abilities far surpass our weaknesses and frailties.

 The goal of this paper is not to provide an exhaustive study on the topic of eternal security.
 Instead, it is to present what I see as the definitive Scriptures supporting our security with Christ.
-Having said that, I am not aware of a convincing arguments that can refute my understanding of John 6:37-40, John 10:27-28, and 1 John 2:19.
+Having said that, I am not aware of convincing arguments that can refute my understanding of John 6:37-40, John 10:27-28, and 1 John 2:19.
 If any exist, I'm always open to examining them and be corrected since I desire to represent God's Word properly.

 Christians on both sides of this argument fail to be gracious.
 Each side sometimes misrepresents the other's position.
 Therefore, we must honestly try to represent the other side properly before tackling it.
-Still, as Christians we must learn to be gracious to one another as Romans 14:1-12 states.
+Still, as Christians, we must learn to be gracious to one another as Romans 14:1-12 states.

 Another concern I have is that the extremists on both sides point fingers at each other and accuse the other side of the worst heresy possible.
 I have heard eternal security labeled as a doctrine of demons, straight from the pit of hell, and a purposeful excuse to abide in sin.
 Such accusations are foolish at best, and those who make them should repent.